athackst/jekyll-theme-profile/README.md

 url: https://username.github.io # The host url for your site
 baseurl: "" # or your package name /jekyll-theme-profile (leave blank if it is the username.github.io package)
 style: topbar # One of "stacked", "sidebar", "topbar"
+# social_image: /screenshot.jpg # The image to use for social cards
 # background: #(optional)
 #   image: /assets/img/background-img.jpg # The path/url to the image you want on the background
 #   light: